- Our pick of the best new cars for 2018

 An emphasis on driver enjoyment as well as safety is shaping new car designs for 2018 – there’s a lot to look forward to regardless of your motoring tastes and budget.

-Which small car should I buy in 2018?
+Which fast small car should I buy in 2018?

 The 2018 Ford Fiesta is already on sale, but the range won’t be complete until the Fiesta ST arrives in showrooms in 2018.